rob-h-w/cloud-scraper/README.md

 store they want to use.

 I intend to implement Google Keep initially because this is the service I think is the biggest risk for me.
-By risk, I mean the combination of probability and impact.
+By risk, I mean the combination of probability and impact for me of my Keep notes becoming unavailable.